Ethidium bromide

 Ethidium Bromide

-Ethidium bromide is an intercalating dye used as a nucleic acid stain in molecular biology.
-The main three-ring portion resembles a flat purine-pyrimidine base pair, and is able to slip into DNA between adjacent co-planar base pairs (intercalation).
-Under ultraviolet light, intercalated EtBr fluoresces with a strong pink-orange colour, and for this reason is used extensively as a dye in DNA experiments.
-Ethidium bromide is a very strong mutagen, carcinogen, and teratogen that causes mutations, cancer, and developmental defects, respectively.
+Ethidium bromide is an intercalating dye that was formerly used as a nucleic acid stain in molecular biology.
+The main three-ring portion resembles a flat purine-pyrimidine base pair, and is able to slip between adjacent co-planar DNA base pairs (intercalation).
+Under ultraviolet light, intercalated EtBr fluoresces with a strong pink-orange colour, which makes very small amounts of DNA visible.
+However, ethidium bromide is a very strong mutagen, carcinogen, and teratogen that causes mutations, cancer, and developmental defects, respectively.
+It has been replaced by other intercalating dyes, such as RedSafe.